 This diamond has substantial light leakage under the table facet and will show up with less brilliance.
 This is evident in the ASET image as the area under the table appears dark.
 You can view this diamond here and download the grading report directly here.

 Diamond #4 – Epic Fail GIA Diamond

 This GIA graded diamond in Ritani’s Reserve Collection is perhaps the worst of the lot.
-With a depth of 63.2%, this diamond faces up smaller for its weight and it only has achieves a cut grade of “Very Good”.
+With a depth of 63.2%, this diamond faces up smaller for its weight and has achieved a cut grade of “Very Good”.
 Seriously, what were they thinking when selecting this diamond as part of their signature collection?

 Now, I could go on and continue to list more examples here but I think you get the point.

 Given Ritani’s reputation for delivering fine jewelry, I wanted to make sure I did a thorough review.
 In fact, I spent 2 hours looking through every single diamond in their reserve inventory (131 to be exact and I did the review during Dec 2014).

 Sad to say, I only found one single diamond that met my selection criteria based on proportions and ASET data.
 To make things worse, this was a diamond that didn’t have video and image details in its listing.

 You can click this link to view the listing at Ritani.com

 In terms of pricing, I would say that Ritani’s diamond prices are fair and comparable to other online vendors.
 As you can see above, I had used diamonds with similar specifications of the 4Cs in the comparisons and the differences are not significant.

 Ritani is most well-known for their fantastic craftsmanship and setting designs.
 I fully agree with that view as I had seen Ritani’s settings in real life and the quality is outstanding.
 However, the problem with shopping for a diamond ring at Ritani.com lies in the cut quality of their Reserve diamonds.